 Outstanding Faculty Member Award

-(1 award)

 The Outstanding Faculty Member Award recognizes the finest among UCF College of Medicine faculty for their excellence in teaching, research and service.

-Selection criteria

 Nominees must have a demonstrated record of superior accomplishments in teaching, research, and service.

-Nomination Process and Documentation requirements

-Faculty members may not nominate themselves.

-The following materials should be included in the nomination packet:

-• 1-2 page narrative that highlights the nominee's:

-Accomplishments

-Strengths related to teaching, research, and service

-Letter of recommendation from the applicant's supervisor that addresses the selection criteria.

-Current curriculum vitae of applicant
+- 1-2 page narrative that highlights the nominee's: - Accomplishments - o Strengths related to teaching, research, and service - Letter of recommendation from the applicant's supervisor that addresses the selection criteria. - Current curriculum vitae of applicant

 CLINICAL ACHIEVEMENT AWARDS

 GME Clinical Teaching and Mentorship Award

-(1 award)